 Authentication

-Social Neuron supports three authentication methods for the MCP server and REST API.
+Social Neuron supports three authentication methods for the MCP server.
 All methods produce an API key that grants access based on your plan's scope.

 Authentication Methods